Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
-  --match MATCH         Filter by storage pools.
+  --match MATCH         Limit to storage pools.
 Filter by this Python regular
                         expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple
                         times.
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Examples:
-Examples: `(?i)example` to match "example"
+                        `(?i)example` to match "example" regardless of case.
-                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
-The
+                        `^(?!.*example).*$` to match any string except
-                        regex is anchored at the start of the string (Python `re.match`) and is matched against the pool identifier, the pool name and the name of its disk domain, so prefix with `.*` to match anywhere.
+                        "example" (negative lookahead).
+The regex is anchored at the start of the string (Python `re.match`) and is matched against the pool identifier, the pool name and the name of its disk domain, so prefix with `.*` to match anywhere.
+Default: None --no-insecure         Verify the TLS certificate against the system trust store, overriding the insecure default of this check.
-                        Default: None
-  --no-insecure         Verify the TLS certificate against the system trust
-                        store, overriding the insecure default of this check.
                         Use it once the endpoint presents a publicly trusted